JotaMelo/iOasys-Objective-C-Style-Guide/README.md

 @interface NSString (NYTAdditions)
 ```

-Methods and properties added in categories MUST be named with an app or organization-specific prefix.
+Methods and properties added in categories devem be named with an app or organization-specific prefix.
 This avoids unintentionally overriding an existing method, and it reduces the chance of two categories from different libraries adding a method of the same name.
 (The Objective-C runtime doesn’t specify which method will be called in the latter case, which can lead to unintended effects.)

 **For example:**